-Parameters to be written out Base_day.nc, Base_month.nc and Base_year.nc are defined in My_Derived_ml.f90 and Derived_ml.f90.
-In My_Derived_ml.f90, the use can specify the output species (air concentrations, depositions, column values), units and temporal resolution of the outputs (daily, monthly, yearly).
+Parameters to be written out Base\day.nc, Base\month.nc and Base\year.nc are defined in the 'config\emep.nml' file under the parameter 'OutputConcs\config' for surface concentrations and 'OutputDep\config' for depositions and under 'OutputMisc\config' for extra miscellaneous variables.
+The use can specify the units and temporal resolution of the outputs (daily, monthly, yearly).